dossma/ebook-rename/README.md

 Renaming pdf and epub files according to their metadata entries

 ## Motivation
-While people have an increasing digital ebook library, oftentimes the file names are messy and inconsistent.
+While people have a growing digital ebook library, oftentimes the file names are messy and inconsistent.

 This program cleans up your files and you get a homogenous file name structure.